 In the Freeport School District, it is our goal to use progressive discipline measures with students.
-Repeated instances of an infraction may lead to an increase in the tier of intervention responses utilized.

 Progressive discipline means that school staff will look into behavior incidents and make decisions based on the individual and the circumstances.
 The goal of progressive discipline is to ensure that students are treated with dignity and respect and to ensure that consequences are fair and equitable.
 Please refer to the Action Menu in this document for examples.

-If Out of School Suspension results in more than 3 days, school designees must contact the Equity Director prior to issuing the suspension.
+if Out of School Suspension results in more than 3 days, school designees must contact the Equity Director prior to issuing the